King James's School, Knaresborough: Grammar school

-The school was founded in 1616 as King James Grammar School with a charter from King James I. The school magazine The Chaloner is named after Dr Robert Chaloner who founded the school.
+The school magazine The Chaloner is named after Dr Robert Chaloner who founded the school.
 It discusses school events and achievements for both school and its students and is published annually.
 It is created by the students and edited by the school's sixth form.

 Comprehensive

-It became a comprehensive in September 1971.
+The school became a comprehensive in September 1971.

-The school is newly refurbished.
-Major building work at the school has been completed, including a new art block with modern facilities.
-Annual non-compulsory school trips are available for the students.
+The school was refurbished with major building work at the school being completed, including an art block with modern facilities.
+Annual non-compulsory school trips became available for the students.

 Dr Arnold Kellett has written a book about the history of the school.

+The school was later refurbished further with the building of a modern bespoke sixth form block and cafe.
+Followed by an FA registered 3G football pitch being introduced for both school and community use.

+Federation

+The school became part of a federation in 2021.

+Retaining its LA maintained school status, King James's School formed a local partnership on 4 January 2021 to form the Boroughbridge High School and King James's School Federation.

+Notable Events

+On Monday 20 March 2023 3 girls were arrested after trying to get into the school.
+1 was arrested for Criminal Damage and the 2 others were arrested to prevent Breach of Peace.
+1 staff member was slightly injured.

 Traditions

 Quid Retribuam Domino (What can I render to the Lord?) is the school motto.